knikos/cnr-sandbox/examples/k8s/README.md

 This README is *solely* about the kubernetes environment.

 ## Overview
-Caminogo is a *stateful* application: It requires a DB and runs with an identity (NodeID).
+Camino-Node is a *stateful* application: It requires a DB and runs with an identity (NodeID).
 Standard Kubernetes is best suited for *stateless* applications.

 To allow for stateful applications, the **Operator** pattern has been introduced into the kubernetes world [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-This means that in order to successfully run an caminogo network with this network runner tool on kubernetes, a "domain-specific" implementation of the pattern is required.
+This means that in order to successfully run an camino network with this network runner tool on kubernetes, a "domain-specific" implementation of the pattern is required.
 This implementation can be found at [caminogo-operator](https://github.com/chain4travel/caminogo-operator).

 There only needs to be running **1 operator instance** per kubernetes namespace.